Hochinwei/Hochinwei.github.io/aboutme.md

 title: About
 ---

-I’m James Bartlett, lecturer in psychology at the University of Glasgow, UK.
+I’m Dr James Bartlett, lecturer in psychology at the University of Glasgow, UK.
 I completed my PhD at Coventry University in 2020, where I also finished an undergraduate psychology degree in 2015.

 I am a teaching-focused lecturer where I lead a course on research methods and statistics.
 My background from my PhD is in cognitive neuroscience and smoking/addictive behaviour, but I now focus on research methods pedagogy and collaborations where my expertise in statistics is useful.